EPFL-Center-for-Imaging/image-analysis-field-guide/src/index.md

 ````
 `````

-Browse our collection of example image analysis projects done in collaboration with EPFL labs and presented in the form of Jupyter notebooks.
+Browse our collection of example image analysis projects done in collaboration with EPFL labs and presented as Jupyter notebooks.

 ```{nblinkgallery}